edoardocompagnucci/HSyn9DHPE/README.md

 1. **Input encoding** with joint embeddings
 2. **Transformer layers** with self-attention and graph convolution
 3. **Output heads** for 3D positions and 6D rotations

+*Architecture inspired by GraFormer (Zheng et al., 2021) with adaptations for 6D rotation prediction.*

 ## Dataset Attribution